This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Popular among home construction, birch has a creamy-white to a yellowish-white complexion.
+Popular in home construction, birch has a creamy-white to the yellowish-white complexion.
 It has soft and clear grains that make it more attractive among the contrasting furniture.
 It can hold stains very well so if you are up for customization, go for it!

 The downside to birch is very soft and hence, it can get easy dents and scratches.
-It can also expand and contract with temperature and humidity, so it is better to avoid in high humid rooms.
+It can also expand and contract with temperature and humidity, so it is better to avoid it in highly humid rooms.
 It is an affordable type with average pricing.